brimdata/zync/README.md

 > and requires a small change to the Zed lake load endpoint.
 In the meantime,
 > if you run with a single `zinger` writer per pool, this will not be a problem.

-### `zinger sync from`
+### `zinger sync to`

-`zinger sync from` formats data from a Zed data pool as Avro and "produces" records that arrive in the pool to the Kafka topic specified.
+`zinger sync to` formats data from a Zed data pool as Avro and "produces" records that arrive in the pool to the Kafka topic specified.

-The synchronization algorithm is very simple: when `sync from` comes up, it queries the pool for the largest `kafka.offset` present and queries the Kafka topic for its high-water mark, then it reads, shapes, and produces all records from the Zed pool at the high-water mark and beyond.
+The synchronization algorithm is very simple: when `sync to` comes up, it queries the pool for the largest `kafka.offset` present and queries the Kafka topic for its high-water mark, then it reads, shapes, and produces all records from the Zed pool at the high-water mark and beyond.

-There is currently no logic to detect multiple concurrent writers, so care must be taken to only run a single `sync from` process at a time on any given Zed topic.
+There is currently no logic to detect multiple concurrent writers, so care must be taken to only run a single `sync to` process at a time on any given Zed topic.

 > Currently, `sync from` exits after syncing to the highest offset.